TEAM-SPIRIT-Productions/2D-Array-Exercises/README.md

 # 2D-Array-Exercises
-This is a set of 2D array teaching tools.
+This is a set of 2D-array teaching tools.
 It is designed to be done as a solo project, to teach yourself 2D arrays.
+There are a total of 4 sets of exercises, intended to be completed in order, which will challenge you to access/mutate 2D Lists in a variety of situations, in Python.
+*Note: This project assumes that you already have a basic understanding of how functions work!*
+*You will be required to write your code inside of empty functions.*

 After installing Python 3.6+, run `setup.bat` in the repository folder to generate the venv with all dependencies.
 You may use any IDE you like for this project (we use PyCharm), but the automated checking scripts should be run from command line.